 If you could use a guide on how to fill out and file the necessary forms to open you own LLC in New Hampshire, check out the step-by-step instructions below.
-If you could benefit from some additional information, like an article discussing the benefits and potential drawbacks of forming a limited liability company, instructions on how to get an EIN (which you may need for banking and tax reasons), as well as samples of the necessary forms you will fill out, check out our state kit, available for just $34.95.
+If you could benefit from some additional information, like an article discussing the benefits and potential drawbacks of forming a limited liability company, instructions on how to get an EIN (which you may need for banking and tax reasons), as well as samples of the necessary forms you will fill out, we’ve got a free, downloadable “do it yourself” kit you can use.
+(We used to sell the kit but since the Covid 19 pandemic have simply given the kit away.)

 1. Check if the LLC name you want is available